EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/issues_and_safety.md

 Figure 2: Schematic representation of a geothermal doublet.
 `````

-It is essential to note that induced seismicity associated with geothermal operations is generally small in scale and often goes unnoticed by people living nearby.
-However, it is still important to monitor and manage this phenomenon to ensure the safety of surrounding communities and infrastructure.
-Geothermal operators can use advanced monitoring systems and adjust their operations as needed to minimize the risk of induced seismicity.
+It is essential to note that induced seismicity associated with geothermal operations is generally minor in scale and often goes unnoticed by people living nearby.
+However, monitoring and managing this phenomenon to ensure the safety of surrounding communities and infrastructure is still essential.
+Geothermal operators can use advanced monitoring systems and adjust their operations to minimize the risk of induced seismicity.

 # Operational risks and safety measures

 ## Processes during production (@Anna)

 ### Scaling
-As we already said, pressure and temperature go down as we extract geothermal fluid to the surface.
+As we already said, pressure and temperature decrease as we extract geothermal fluid from the surface.
 This may lead to one of the major issues - scaling.
 As temperature drops and gases exsolve from the fluid, solubility of the minerals initially contained in the fluid also drops.
 It is mainly controlled by the saturation index (SI) and when SI > 0, mineral is considered over-saturated and can precipitate out of the solution.
 What this means to us, is that there is a risk of scaling in the production tubings, heat exchanger and other surface facilities.
 Scaling leads to the decreased tubes diameter and, consequently, lower productivity.
 It can also promote corrosion of metal surfaces and compromise the system.

 ### Corrosion